dcernst/dcernst.github.io/teaching/index.md

 This section is primarily designed for my current students, but if you are not one of my students and somehow found your way here, feel free to poke around.
 Unless stated otherwise, content on this site that is authored by Dana C. Ernst is licensed under a [Creative Commons Attribution-Share Alike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).

 ## Office Hours ##
-My current office hours for Fall 2023 are Monday, Tuesday, Friday at 1:30-3:00PM and Wednesday at 9:00-10:00AM (or by appointment).
+My current office hours for Spring 2024 are Monday, Tuesday, Friday at 1:30-3:00PM and Wednesday at 9:00-10:00AM (or by appointment).
 My office is located in room 176 of the [Adel Mathematics Building](http://maps.google.com/maps?q=Adel+Mathematics,+Flagstaff,+AZ&hl=en&sll=35.181208,-111.607959&sspn=0.231222,0.42675&oq=adel+mathe&hnear=Adel+Mathematics,+Flagstaff,+Arizona+86001&t=m&z=17) (Building 26).

 ## Current Courses ##
-Here are the courses that I am currently teaching (Fall 2023) at [Northern Arizona University](http://nau.edu).
+Here are the courses that I am currently teaching (Spring 2024) at [Northern Arizona University](http://nau.edu).
 - [MAT 226: Discrete Mathematics, Spring 2024]({{ site.baseurl }}/teaching/mat226s24)
 - [MAT 690: Combinatorial Game Theory, Spring 2024]({{ site.baseurl }}/teaching/mat690s24)